Mariusflores/pg6301-exam/README.md

 npm run test - for running tests npm run test:coverage for running tests with coverage

-My api test does run locally on my computer but times out in github actions
+My restfulApi.test.jsx runs locally on my computer but times out in github actions

 could not deploy to azure because disk was full
 ![Database diagram](images/img.png)